inmanta/examples/README.md

 1. [lsm-external-allocation](lsm-external-allocation/README.md): example on how to allocate and de-allocate attributes from an external inventory
 2. [lsm-from-inventory-a](lsm-from-inventory-a/README.md): example on how to load all attributes of a service from an external inventory
 3. [lsm-from-inventory-b](lsm-from-inventory-b/README.md): another example on how to load all attributes of a service from an external inventory
+4. [lsm-partial-allocation](lsm-partial-allocation/README.md): shows a use case of the AllocatorWrapper from the lsm module.
+This example is relevant for services which need multiple allocations that might fail, and the service needs to know the succeeded allocated values for the de-allocation.
+Without the AllocatorWrapper, the successfully allocated values would be lost if a failure in an upcoming allocation on the same service is raised.

 ## LSM, external inventory, which example is suitable for which inventory?